wroberts4/3dwinds/docs/source/examples.rst

                             upper_right_x
-      --shape height width  number of pixels in the y and x direction --projection str      name of projection that the image is in --projection-spheroid str
+      --shape height width  number of pixels in the y and x direction --projection str      name of projection that the image is in --projection-ellipsoid str
-                            spheroid of projection
+                            ellipsoid of projection
       -v, --verbose         each occurrence increases verbosity 1 level through ERROR-WARNING-INFO-DEBUG